Radeon R100 series

 The Radeon R100 is the first generation of Radeon graphics chips from ATI Technologies.
 The line features 3D acceleration based upon Direct3D 7.0 and OpenGL 1.3, and all but the entry-level versions offloading host geometry calculations to a hardware transform and lighting (T&L) engine, a major improvement in features and performance compared to the preceding Rage design.
 The processors also include 2D GUI acceleration, video acceleration, and multiple display outputs.
-"R100" refers to the development codename of the initially released GPU of the generation.
-It is the basis for a variety of other succeeding products.
+"R100" refers to the development codename of the initially released GPU of the generation, various releases which were collectively known as the Radeon 7200.
+It is the basis for a variety of other succeeding products, including the entry-level RV100 (Radeon VE or Radeon 7000) and higher-performance refresh RV200 (Radeon 7500), the latter two having dual-monitor support.